The Mummy (1932 film): Modern assessment

 Cliff Aliperti at Immortal Ephemera opines: "The perfect explanation of The Mummys quality comes from film historian William K. Everson's closing comment in the brief Mummy section of his 1974 Classics of the Horror Film: 'If one accepts The Bride of Frankenstein for its theatre and The Body Snatcher for its literacy, then one must regard The Mummy as the closest that Hollywood ever came to creating a poem out of horror'."

+The Mummy has been criticised by some modern audiences for its "othering" attitude towards contemporary Egyptian and Eastern culture, with the film portraying it as being more primitive, superstitious and untrustworthy than Western culture - an example given by critic Caroline T. Schroeder being a scene where Helen Grosvenor longs for the "real" (Classical) Egypt, disparaging contemporary Islamic Egypt.